evanrinehart/braided-monoidal-combinators/README.md

 no effect in diagrams consisting only of push or only of pull connections.

 ### `var :: (r -> Storage a) -> D r '[E a] '[V a]`
 A mutable variable whose storage must be provided at launch time.
-Mutable variables are the natural transformations from the E functor to the V functor.

 ### `query :: (r -> IO a) -> D r '[] '[V a]`
 An internal component for querying a resource.

 ### `request :: (r -> a -> IO b) -> D r '[E a] '[E b]`
 Do an external request to a resource.
 The response will appear as a new message.

+### `empty :: D r '[] '[]`
+The empty diagram has no ports and so does nothing.
+It's the identity for diagram concat.
+Many diagrams are equivalent to empty after you have blocked all ports with holes, nevers, or traces.

 ## Routing QuasiQuoter